awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

 **Prerequisites**
 + Familiarity with how the Amazon VPC CNI plugin for Kubernetes creates secondary network interfaces and assigns IP addresses to pods\.
 For more information, see [ENI Allocation](https://github.com/aws/amazon-vpc-cni-k8s#eni-allocation) on GitHub\.
 + Version `2.6.3` or later or `1.23.11` or later of the AWS CLI installed and configured on your computer or AWS CloudShell\.
 For more information, see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [Quick configuration with `aws configure`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) in the AWS Command Line Interface User Guide\.
 + The `kubectl` command line tool is installed on your computer or AWS CloudShell\.
 The version can be the same as or up to one minor version earlier or later than the Kubernetes version of your cluster\.
-For example, if your cluster version is 1\.21, you can use `kubectl` version 1\.20,1\.21, or 1\.22 with it\.
+For example, if your cluster version is `1.21`, you can use `kubectl` version `1.20`,`1.21`, or `1.22` with it\.
 To install or upgrade `kubectl`, see [Installing `kubectl`](install-kubectl.md)\.
 + We recommend that you complete the steps in this topic in a Bash shell\.
 If you aren't using a Bash shell, some script commands such as line continuation characters and the way variables are set and used require adjustment for your shell\.

-For this tutorial, we recommend using the *example values*, except where it's noted to replace them\.
+For this tutorial, we recommend using the `example values`, except where it's noted to replace them\.
 You can replace any *example value* when completing the steps for a production cluster\.
 We recommend completing all steps in the same terminal\.
 This is because variables are set and used throughout the steps and won't exist in different terminals\.

 ## Step 1: Create a test VPC and cluster<a name="custom-networking-create-cluster"></a>